ankur-gupta/async/docs/suspendables/review.md

 have a functional form, suspendable functions cannot be implemented as simple functions.

 Both generators and coroutines are implemented as extended functions.
-Calling a generator or a corotuine does not execute the internal contents of the suspendable but instead returns an object that can be used to execute the contnts.
+Calling a generator or a coroutine does not execute the internal contents of the suspendable but instead returns an object that can be used to execute the contnts.

 In the rest of this course, we will study python's implementation of generators and